aimee-liang/ubike-frontend/README.md

 ### API
 This app was made possible by the NYC Open Data API.
 I specifically used the Bike Shelters information.

+### Map
+This map was made possible by React Map GL.
+You can access their documentation [here](https://docs.mapbox.com/mapbox-gl-js/api/).
+I would also like to thank [Dallas Bille](https://medium.com/swlh/getting-started-with-react-and-mapbox-gl-js-daa96477dd2c) and their super helpful Medium article on how to implement a responsive map feature.
 ## Capstone Project as a Flatiron School Student